madMAx43v3r/mmx-node/docs/src/content/docs/guides/getting-started.md

 ---

 ## GUI
-The native GUI can be opened by searching for `MMX Node`.
+The native GUI can be opened by searching for `MMX Node` (when installed via binary package).

 In case of compiling from source:
 ```
-./run_node.sh --gui
+./run_node.sh --gui      # includes wallet and farmer
-./run_wallet.sh --gui
+./run_wallet.sh --gui    # remote wallet (connect to another node)
 ```

+### WebGUI
 The WebGUI is available at: http://localhost:11380/gui/

 See `$MMX_HOME/PASSWD` or `mmx-node/PASSWD` for the login password, it is auto generated at compile time.